|

 - Census Records

-- Court Records(Probate)-- Property Deeds, Will and Testament, Birth and death records
+- Court Records(Probate)-- Property Deeds, Will

 - Church baptism or marriage records